-- If there are studs remaining on the Turbocharger, locate the two M10x1.5 nuts in your hardware kit.
-These nuts are not "rounded" like the crimp nuts also supplied in your kit. - In the following is shown on a bench for clarity.
-Procedure is the same on the car - Install both M10x1.5 nuts onto a stud as shown - Tighten the nuts against each other using two 17mm wrenches.
+- The following step is optional, however, we strongly recommend it as the OEM studs are easy to break due to their long length.
+THE SAME WARNINGS FROM STEP 15 APPLY.
+PLEASE PROCEED WITH CAUTION - If there are studs remaining on the Turbocharger, locate the two M10x1.5 nuts in your hardware kit.
+These nuts are not "rounded" like the crimp nuts also supplied in your kit.

+(i) The following is shown on a bench for clarity.
+Procedure is the same on the car

+- Install both M10x1.5 nuts onto a stud as shown - Tighten the nuts against each other using two 17mm wrenches.
 "Tighten" the upper nut and "loosen" the lower nut to snug them against each other - Turn the the lower nut counter-clockwise.
 If done correctly, this will begin to remove the stud from the turbo - Repeat this process for the four other studs in the turbocharger.
 Once complete, it will look like image 3 - Once complete, do not discard the OEM studs.
 These are needed if you ever decide to go back to the OEM downpipe